TouchScreen-BlueTooth-Machines/DeskTop-Home-Edition/README.md

 ## About

-DeskTop Home Edition is a user-friendly version of DeskTop Business Edition, designed for home users.
+DeskTop Home Edition is a user-friendly version of DeskTop, designed for home users.
 It provides more home-oriented applications, by contrast to our Business Edition.
+[STILL NOT COMPLETED] This product is still not finished and will only be released and available when it is released.
+Please upgrade to the fully released version of the DeskTop Home Edition Apps if you have downloaded the apps that are currently up on this repository.

 ## License